Colorado Fertility Project

 Understanding the effects of access to contraception on people’s lives

-Evaluating the effects of Colorado's Title X expansion
+Evaluating the effects of expansion and contraction in contraceptive access

-The Colorado Fertility Project is an interdisciplinary team housed in the Colorado Population Center (CUPC) and the Population Program at the Institute of Behavioral Science at the University of Colorado Boulder.
+The Colorado Fertility Project (CFP) is an interdisciplinary team housed in the Colorado Population Center (CUPC) and the Population Program at the Institute of Behavioral Science at the University of Colorado Boulder.
+Our team at CFP is comprised of demographers, sociologists, economists, and data experts from the University of Colorado Boulder, University of Colorado Denver, U.S. Census Bureau, Stockholm University, and Miami University.

 IBS Research